yixiao1/mcv-m5/README.md

 Yi Xiao(yi.xiao@e-campus.uab.cat)

 ## Abstract
-In this 5-week project it will be developed a DL-based system to recognise objects, obtain their bounding box and segmentation related to the field of ADAS.
+In this 5-week project it will be developed as a Deep Learning based system to recognise objects, obtain their bounding box and segmentation related to the field of ADAS for designing and implementig deep neural networks for scene understanding for autonomous vehicles.

 ## Overleaf article
 Here is the link of our report: https://www.overleaf.com/14201045nbngtjzxgtrc#/54851966/